Asolo: History

 In the early Middle Ages Asolo was a possession of the Ezzelini family.
 Later, it was the capital, and seat of the court, of the fiefdom of Asolo, which was granted by the Republic of Venice (to which it belonged) to Caterina Cornaro, the former Queen of Cyprus; in 1489 it was granted to her for life, but in 1509 when the League of Cambrai conquered and ransacked Asolo, Caterina fled to exile and died in Venice a year later.
 Under her reign, the painter Gentile Bellini, the poet Andrea Navagero, and the humanist Cardinal Pietro Bembo were part of the court.

 In 1798, the Italian impresario Antonio Locatelli built the Asolo Theatre in the former audience hall of the castle of Caterina Cornaro.

 The theatre was later purchased by Florida, for the John and Mable Ringling Museum of Art.
 The theatre was disassembled, shipped to Sarasota, Florida, and reassembled in one of the museum's galleries in 1952.

 It was then decided that the theatre should be reassembled into a usable theatre, on the museum's grounds in the late 1950s.
-The newly constructed theatre opened in 1958, and is now the home of both the Asolo Repertory Theatre and the Florida State University/Asolo Conservatory for Actor Training.
+The Historic Asolo Theater opened in 1958, and is now the home of the museum's Art of Performance program.
+Additionally, this theater was the birthing ground for the Asolo Repertory Theatre and the Florida State University/Asolo Conservatory for Actor Training.

 The town was also home to the English poet Robert Browning, the actress Eleonora Duse, the explorer Freya Stark, the violinist Wilma Neruda and the composer Gian Francesco Malipiero.